renecannao/mysql-cluster-tutorial/doc/00-preparation.rst

 Copy the content of the USB drive
 ----

-In the USB are present:
+In the USB drive are present:

 * VirtualBox binaries for most platforms (copy only what you need)